C4IROcean/odp-sdkr/README.md

   timeout = 15
 )

-# materialise the cursor when you want the full result
+# Materialise the cursor when you want the full result
 result <- cursor$dataframe()
 print(result)
 # optional tidyverse helper (requires the tibble package)